ElSnoMan/scripting-to-framework/tau-docs/Chapter3/ch3_outline.md

 5. Create the HeaderNavMap class
 - The naming convention of pages and maps is very simple.
 Give your page a name.
 Your page class will be [name]Page and your map class will be [name]PageMap.

 > Disclaimer: We're about to start diving into C# and programming concepts, so please feel free to follow along as best as you can or pause to Google something you don't quite understand.
 Diving into C# is out of the scope of this course, but you are also welcome to ping me at any time with questions and I will do my best to answer.
-Ok, with that out of the way, let's get to it!
+Ok, with that out of the way, let's dive in!

 ### Page Object Model - Refactoring Demo
 #### HeaderNav POM